gotoronto/rnd-workshop/exercise_3/README.md

 Implement the `Crawl(url string)` function in the `exercise_3/crawler.go` file.

 Some recommendations:
+// todos
+ - add suggestion about maps
+ -
 - implement things in smaller chunks
     - Scrape the first url
     - read the responses off of the channel